sgupta701/Verta-AI/README.md

 # 🌍 Lingua.ai - AI-Powered Multi-Language Translator

 **Lingua.ai** is a Streamlit-based web application that provides seamless translation across multiple languages using generative AI.
-It uses the **MBART multilingual transformer model** from Hugging Face for high-quality translation, and features a clean, user-friendly UI.
+It uses the **MBART multilingual transformer model** from Hugging Face for high-quality translation, and features a clean, user-friendly UI..

 ---